 - Giggle incontinence

-- Waking up in the night to urinate or nocturia
+- Nocturia: Waking up in the night to urinate

-- Difficulty with urination: straining, slow flow, pain during or after urination
+- Difficulty with urination: straining, slow flow, pain with or after urination

 - Reduced sensation of bladder or bowel fullness

-- Pain in the abdomen, bladder or lower back
+- Pain in abdomen, bladder or lower back

-Children presenting with neurological pathologies such as Cerebral Palsy, Autism, Down’s Syndrome and Spina Bifida suffer a higher incidence of constipation and bladder dysfunction.
-These children suffer from muscle tone alterations and mobility impairments that require an integrated pediatric and pelvic physical therapy approach.
+- Neurological disorders: Children with Cerebral Palsy, Autism, Down’s Syndrome, and Spina Bifida have a higher incidence of constipation and bladder dysfunction.
+They often have muscle tone and mobility impairments that require an integrated pediatric and pelvic therapy approach.